Nepal in February - Weather, Top Places & Things to Do in February in Nepal

 Source

 Since the higher parts of the Himalayas are snowbound and uncomfortably cold during Nepal in February, only experienced trekkers attempt high altitude trekking during this time.
-But treks at the lower altitude, in hills near Kathmandu, Chitwan and Pokhara can be enjoyed by all, due to the temperate weather.
-The popular trekking trails start from the tourist hubs of Thamel in Kathmandu, Lakeside in Pokhara or Lukla in the Everest region.
-Chitwan and Ghandruk Trek, Balthali Village Trek, Tamang heritage trail and the Namche Bazaar trek- are some of the short treks suitable for winter months, that does not involve high altitudes.
+But treks at a lower altitude, in hills near Kathmandu, Chitwan, and Pokhara, can be enjoyed by all due to the temperate weather.
+The popular trekking trails start from the tourist hubs of Thamel in Kathmandu, Lakeside in Pokhara, and Lukla in the Everest region.
+Chitwan and Ghandruk Trek, Balthali Village Trek, the Tamang Heritage Trail, and the Namche Bazaar Trek- are some of the short treks suitable for winter months that do not involve high altitudes.

 3. Adventure Activities